All of the information you'll need to find out how to Adopt a PWR Pug

 • Please keep us up to date on any changes in your circumstances.

-• Complying with microchip regulations that came into force from 6 April 2016, PWR will transfer ownership details on completion of adoption.
+• All rescue pugs must be microchipped giving the adopter’s details as the keeper.
+Complying with microchip regulations that came into force from 6 April 2016, PWR will transfer ownership details on completion of adoption.

 PWR bonded pair of adoptees Arlo & Nora

-To apply to adopt a PWR pug, please click the link below to complete the form in full, including the ‘About Yourself’ section, which will enable us to determine your suitability for a rescue pug.
+To apply to adopt a PWR pug, please tick the checkboxes below to confirm that you have read, understood and accept the above ‘Guidance Notes’, as well as our full Terms and Conditions, which can be read or downloaded from the links below.
+Once you have done this, please click the ‘apply‘ button below to complete the adoption form in full, including the ‘About Yourself’ section, which will enable us to determine your suitability for a rescue pug.
 Please bear in mind that all pugs are rehomed to the most appropriate environment to suit their particular needs.

 If your application is successful, an adoption fee will be payable prior to you picking up your pug.
 These fees allow us to continue to rescue pugs in need and to help pay for vet fees and transportation costs.